-- 7.0 The CEO shall not allow the assets to be unprotected, inadequately maintained, inappropriately used, or unnecessarily risked. - 7.1 Accordingly, the CEO shall not operate without: - 7.1.1 Insuring against theft and casualty losses to at least 80 percent of replacement value. - 7.1.2 Providing liability coverage for the TCN Board, staff and organization. - 7.1.3 Providing Employee Dishonesty insurance coverage in an amount not less than \$25,000. - 7.1.4 Taking reasonable steps to ensure that the equipment are not subject to improper wear and tear or insufficient maintenance. - 7.1.5 Protecting the association, its Board, or staff to reckless legal liability. - 7.1.6 Protecting the association's trademarks, copyrights, intellectual property interests, and files from loss or significant damage. - 7.1.7 Controlling the receiving, processing, or disbursing of funds in a manner that does not meet Board-appointed auditor's standards. - 7.1.8 Overseeing the investing or holding operating capital in insecure instruments or in non-interest-bearing accounts except where necessary to facilitate ease in operational transactions. - 7.1.9 Protecting the organization's public image or credibility, particularly in ways that would hinder its accomplishment of Ends.
+- 7.0 The CEO shall not allow the assets to be unprotected, inadequately maintained, inappropriately used, or unnecessarily risked. - 7.1 Accordingly, the CEO shall not operate without: - 7.1.1 Providing liability coverage for the TCN Board, staff and organization. - 7.1.2 Providing Employee Dishonesty insurance coverage in an amount not less than \$25,000. - 7.1.3 Protecting the association, its Board, or staff from reckless legal liability. - 7.1.4 Protecting the association's trademarks, copyrights, intellectual property interests, and files from loss or significant damage. - 7.1.5 Controlling the receiving, processing, or disbursing of funds in a manner that does not meet Board-appointed auditor's standards. - 7.1.6 Overseeing the investing or holding operating capital in insecure instruments or in non-interest-bearing accounts except where necessary to facilitate ease in operational transactions. - 7.1.7 Protecting the organization's public image or credibility, particularly in ways that would hinder its accomplishment of Ends.